to English 3000: Business Writing. Here is a syllabus for the course. You are responsible for the information therein, so

 major and minor assignments should be submitted to me via Pilot on their respective due dates and times.
 Go to the Dropbox and upload your work accordingly.
 Assignments may be submitted as .doc, .docx, .rtf or .pdf files.

 You are responsible for monitoring the upload of each assignment you submit.
 Assignments submitted after their due dates have elapsed (whether it be one day, ten days, or one minute) will not be accepted.
-Assignments are due every Friday at 11 a.m.
+Assignments are due every Friday at 11 a.m. with the exception of sixth week when they will be due on Thursday at 11 a.m., the last day of A term.
 These modules and Pilot provide you with all due dates from the beginning to the end of the course so that you can organize and manage your time.
 Never wait until the last minute to submit work in case of computer glitches or other issues that might crop up.
 Always provide yourself with enough time to upload your work.

 most major assignments, you will be asked to produce a piece of writing